GULERTOLGA/OpenAIUsage/README.md

 ## Security

 - API key is stored as an environment variable
-- API key is validated in all requests
+- API key is validated in all requests using `@require_api_key` decorator
 - Sensitive information is hidden in error messages
+- CORS is handled appropriately for frontend integration

 ## Logging

+The application logs:
-The application logs all API calls and errors.
-Logs are written to the console.
+- All API calls and responses

-## Notes
+- Cache hits and misses
+- Error conditions with detailed information

-- Store your OpenAI API key securely
+- OpenAI API errors with status codes

+## Development Notes

+- **Debug Mode**: Enabled by default for development
+- **Hot Reload**: Frontend supports hot reloading in development
+- **Type Safety**: Full TypeScript implementation for frontend
+- **Responsive Design**: Bootstrap-based responsive UI
+- **Date Handling**: Consistent date formatting and timezone handling

+## Production Considerations

-- Disable debug mode in production environment
+- Disable debug mode in production
+- Consider using Redis or Memcached for caching in production
+- Implement rate limiting for API endpoints
+- Set up proper logging configuration
+- Configure CORS appropriately for your domain
-- Consider OpenAI API rate limits for rate limiting
+- Consider OpenAI API rate limits